ayushnoori/program-synthesis/README.md

   --domain {arithmetic,string}
                         Domain of synthesis (either "arithmetic" or "string").
   --examples {addition,subtraction,multiplication,division}
                         Examples to synthesize program from.
-Must be a valid key in the "examples" dictionary.
+Must be a valid key in the "example_set" dictionary.
   --max_weight MAX_WEIGHT
                         Maximum weight of programs to consider before terminating search.
 ```